-- 1. SSO is only available for Office.js add-ins - 2.
-You must use Excel 365 so users can login into Office - 3.
+- 1. SSO is only available for Office.js add-ins.
+If you want to enable multi-tenant access (i.e, access for users outside your own organization) external users need to install the add-in via their internal Office add-in store, sideloading the add-in won't work. - 2.
+You must use a supported version of Office, see: https://learn.microsoft.com/en-us/javascript/api/requirement-sets/common/identity-api-requirement-sets - 3.
 Register your add-in as an app on the Microsoft Identity Platform - 4.
-Add the following to the end of the <VersionOverrides ... xsi:type="VersionOverridesV1_0"> section of your manifest XML:
+Add the following to the end of the <VersionOverrides ... xsi:type="VersionOverridesV1_0"> section of your manifest XML (replace 127.0.0.1:8000 with your domain if you're not running the server locally):

-5. Acquire an access token in your client-side code and send it as Authorization header to your backend where you can parse it and/or use it to authenticate with Microsoft Graph API.
-The officejs quickstart repo has a dummy global function globalThis.getAuth() in the app/taskpane.html file that you can implement as follows:
+5. Acquire an access token in your client-side code and send it as Authorization header to your backend where you can verify it using e.g., Azure functions or parse/verify it manually.
+You could also use it to authenticate with Microsoft Graph API.
+The officejs quickstart repo has a dummy global function globalThis.getAuth() in the app/taskpane.html file that you can activate as follows:

 '''

 globalThis.getAuth = async function () {

-try {
+return await xlwings.getAccessToken();

-(continues on next page)
+};

 '''